-Tennessee has 32 native species of snakes, according to the website Snakes of Tennessee.
-All of the venomous snakes in the state are pit vipers, meaning they have heat-sensitive organs that allow them to detect prey in the dark.
+Tennessee has 32 native species of snakes, including multiple rattlesnakes in Tennessee, according to the website Snakes of Tennessee.
+All of the venomous snakes in Tennessee, in Tennessee are pit vipers, meaning they have heat-sensitive organs that allow them to detect prey in the dark.
 All of Tennessee's non-venomous species belong to the Colubrid family of snakes.
 Harming or removing wild snakes is illegal in Tennessee.

 Five species of water snakes of the genus Nerodia, which give birth to live young, are found in Tennessee.
 These include the the copper-bellied and yellow-bellied water snakes -- subspecies of the plain-bellied water snake -- as well as the Mississippi green and northern-diamondbacks water snakes.
 The broad-banded water snake occurs in the extreme western fringe of the state.

 The Volunteer State also harbors the queen snake, an aquatic snake that has a yellow lateral stripe.
 It feeds mostly on crayfish.

 Tennessee has several species of king snakes, such as the scarlet king snake, which is yellow, red, and black.
 The scarlet king snake is a milk snake, named so because it was believed to suckle cows.
 Red and eastern milk snakes also occur in Tennessee, as do yellow-bellied and common king snakes.
 King snakes will often eat other snakes.

 If rattlesnakes in Tennessee are known for their rattle, racer snakes are known for their speed.
 Tennessee is home to three subspecies of the North American racer: northern black, black-masked, and southern.
 Racers belong to the Coluber genus, which includes another speedy Tennessee snake, the eastern coach whip.